wa1tnr/sandbox-ii/README.md

 This forth is compiled regularly (as targets are reused to test other code).
 It is usually operational. ;)

+# New 26 Aug 2019:

+On branch testing-jj-borked-aa- which aims to be broken when compiled against current (or at least, newer) libraries, initially.

+The plan is (of course) to make it all nice and shiny, but the first step is to reintroduce the problems, and that happens (first) here in this branch (testing-jj-borked-aa-)

+Existing branch testing-jj- compiles cleanly, with rolled back libs.

 # New 05 Aug 2019:

 On branch develop / testing-gg- / master